BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ## Understand How Multisigs Work

-For a typical P2PKH transaction, bitcoins are sent to an address based on your public key, which in turn means that the related private key is required to unlock the transaction, solving the cryptographic puzzle and allowing you to reuse the funds.
+In a typical P2PKH transaction, bitcoins are sent to an address based on your public key, which in turn means that the related private key is required to unlock the transaction, solving the cryptographic puzzle and allowing you to reuse the funds.
 But what if you could instead lock a transaction with _multiple_ private keys.
-This would effectively allow keys to be sent to a group of people, where that group of people all has to agree to reuse the funds.
+This would effectively allow funds to be sent to a group of people, where those people all have to agree to reuse the funds.

-_What is a multisignature?_ A multisignature is simply a methodology that allows more than one person to jointly create a digital signature.
+_What is a multisignature?_ A multisignature is a methodology that allows more than one person to jointly create a digital signature.
 It's a general technique for the cryptographic use of keys that goes far beyond Bitcoin.

+Technically, a multisignature is created by Bitcoin with the OP_CHECKMULTISIG command, and typically that's encapsulated in a P2SH address.
+Chapter 8 will detail how that works more precisely.
+For now, all you need to know is that you can use `bitcoin-cli` command to create multisignature addresses; funds can be mailed to these addresses just like any normal P2PKH address, but multiple private keys will be required for the redemption of the funds.

-_What is a multisignature transaction?_ A multisignature transaction is a Bitcoin transaction that requires the signatures of multiple people to reuse the funds.
+_What is a multisignature transaction?_ A multisignature transaction is a Bitcoin transaction that has been sent to a multisignature address, thus requiring the signatures of multiple people to reuse the funds.

-Simple multisignatures just require everyone in a group to sign a transaction.
-However, there's more possible complexity than that.
+Simple multisignatures require everyone in the group to sign the UTXO when it's spent.
+However, there's more complexity possible.
 Multisignatures are generally described as being "m of n".
 That means that the transaction is locked with a group of "n" keys, but only "m" of them are required to unlock the transaction.

-_What is a m-of-n multisignature?_ A multisignature where "m" signatures out of a group of "n" are required to form the signature and "m ≤ n".
+_What is a m-of-n multisignature?_ In a multisignature, "m" signatures out of a group of "n" are required to form the signature, where "m ≤ n".

-Technically, a multisignature is created by Bitcoin with the OP_CHECKMULTISIG command, and typically that's encapsulated in a P2SH address.
-Chapter 8 will detail how that works more precisely.
-For now, all you need to know is that you can use `bitcoin-cli` command to create multisignature addresses that can be mailed to just like any normal address, but which will require multiple private keys for redemption.

 ## Create a Multisig Address

-In order to receive funds through a multisignature address, you must create a multisignature address.
-This example shows the creation of a 2-of-2 multisignature.
+In order to lock a UTXO with multiple private keys, you must first create a multisignature address.
+The example in this section and the next shows the creation (and usage) of a 2-of-2 multisignature.

 ### Create the Addresses

-The first step is to have each of the recipients for the multisignature address contribute their own address.

-This means that they'll each run the `getnewaddress` command on their own machine:
+To create a multisignature address, you must first ready the P2PKH addresses that it will combine.
+Best practice suggests that you always create new addresses.
+This means that the participants will each run the `getnewaddress` command on their own machine:
 ```
 machine1$ address1=$(bitcoin-cli getnewaddress)
 ```